Fancourt - The Links. (Photo: Supplied)

 Links has gained kudos as the Golf Digest

 ranked this challenging golf course number 38, from number 43, among other leading

 SEE: Tee-off in the tropics: 3 golf courses and what you can expect

-Here are some other golf estates across the country that are worth visiting if you are a golf enthusiast.
+Here are the other golf estates across the country that made the prestigious list.

-KwaZulu-Natal's, Durban Country Club hosted more South African Open Championships than any other in the country, with a list of winners that includes Gary Player, Bobby Locke, Bob Charles, Ernie Els and Tim Clark.
-It has also been rated among the top 100 golf courses in the world by Golf Magazine US according to South African Info.
+The Club hosted more South African Open Championships than any other in the country, with a list of winners that includes Gary Player, Bobby Locke, Bob Charles, Ernie Els and Tim Clark.

 Plan your trip: